george-gca/george-gca.github.io/_i18n/en/_posts/2022-09-30-localized-projects.md

 Now the descriptions should also be localized.
 The titles and the descriptions of the projects when a project is opened should also be localized, but not in the projects overview page.
 So, let's fix this.

-{% include figure.html path="assets/img/blog/2022-09-30-localized-projects/not_localized_projects_overview.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
+{% include figure.liquid path="assets/img/blog/2022-09-30-localized-projects/not_localized_projects_overview.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
 <div class="caption">
     Projects overview still not working.
 </div>